mk12/blog/posts/expiration-service.md

 ---
-title: "Building a file expiration service"
+title: Building a file expiration service
-description: "Adventures in a distributed file system"
+description: Adventures in a distributed file system
-category: "software"
+category: Software
-date: "2017-09-12"
+date: 2017-09-12
 ---

 This summer, I interned on the Data Warehouse Storage team at Facebook's Seattle office.
 It was a great experience overall, and I'm thankful for it.
 In those sixteen weeks, I learned a lot about infrastructure engineering, distributed systems, and data storage technology.
 In this article, I'm going to focus on the main project I worked on: building a file expiration service for a distributed file system.